Ibraheem-21/Interactive-Expense-Tracker/README.md

 # 💰 Interactive Expense Tracker

 A sleek, responsive, and easy-to-use web application for tracking your personal income and expenses.
-Built with HTML, CSS, and JavaScript, this project helps you manage your finances visually and interactively — with support for local storage so your data persists across sessions.
+Built with HTML, CSS, and JavaScript, this project helps you manage your finances visually and interactively, with support for local storage so your data persists across sessions.

 ## 🚀 Features